jimousse/javascript-algo/README.md

-# javascript-algo
+# Data structures
-Some data structures written in JS.
+Some useful data structures written in JS.